-- (3) Parental involvement, including efforts the county superintendent of schools makes to seek parent input in making decisions for each individual schoolsite and program operated by a county superintendent of schools, and including how the county superintendent of schools will promote parental participation in programs for unduplicated pupils and individuals with exceptional needs, including, but not limited to, how the county superintendent of schools will maintain schoolsite councils pursuant to Sections 52852 and 62002.5 and English learner parent advisory committees pursuant to Sections 52176 and 62002.5. needs. - (4) Pupil achievement for each of the subgroups identified pursuant to Section 52052, as measured by all of the following, as applicable: - (A) Statewide assessments administered pursuant to Article 4 (commencing with Section 60640) of Chapter 5 of Part 33 or any subsequent assessment, as certified by the state board. - (B) The Academic Performance Index, as described in Section 52052. - (C) The percentage of pupils, by subgroups identified pursuant to Section 52052, who have successfully completed courses that satisfy the requirements for entrance to the University of California and the California State University, or career technical education sequences or clusters of courses that satisfy the requirements of subdivision (a) of Section 52302, subdivision (a) of Section 52372.5, or paragraph (2) of subdivision (e) of Section 54692, and align with state board-approved career technical education standards and frameworks. - (D) The percentage of English learner pupils who make progress toward English proficiency as measured by the California English Language Development Test or any subsequent assessment of English proficiency, as certified by the state board. - (E) The English learner reclassification rate. - 38 (F) The percentage of pupils who have passed an advanced placement examination with a score of 3 or higher.

-(G) The percentage of pupils who participate in, and demonstrate college preparedness pursuant to, the Early Assessment Program, as described in Chapter 6 (commencing with Section 99300) of Part 65 of Division 14 of Title 3, or any subsequent assessment of college preparedness.
+- (3) Parental involvement, including efforts the county superintendent of schools makes to seek parent input in making decisions for each individual schoolsite and program operated by a county superintendent of schools, and including how the county superintendent of schools will promote parental participation in programs for unduplicated pupils and individuals with exceptional needs. - (4) Pupil-achievement achievement, including for each of the subgroups identified pursuant to Section 52052, as measured by all of the following, as applicable: - (A) Statewide assessments administered pursuant to Article 4 (commencing with Section 60640) of Chapter 5 of Part 33 or any subsequent assessment, as certified by the state board. - (B) The Academic Performance Index, as described in Section 52052. - (C) The percentage of pupils, by subgroups identified pursuant to Section 52052, pupils who have successfully completed courses that satisfy the requirements for entrance to the University of California and the California State University, or career technical education sequences or clusters of courses that satisfy the requirements of subdivision (a) of Section 52302, subdivision (a) of Section 52372.5, or paragraph (2) of subdivision (e) of Section 54692, and align with state board-approved career technical education standards and frameworks. - (D) The percentage of English learner pupils who make progress toward English proficiency as measured by the California English Language Development Test or any subsequent assessment of English proficiency, as certified by the state board. - (E) The English learner reclassification rate. - (F) The percentage of pupils who have passed an advanced placement examination with a score of 3 or higher. - (G) The percentage of pupils who participate in, and demonstrate college preparedness pursuant to, the Early Assessment Program, as described in Chapter 6 (commencing with Section 99300) of Part 65 of Division 14 of Title 3, or any subsequent assessment of college preparedness.